Jun 02 2025

 Lloyd Cole And The Commotions

 If I'm listening to college rock from the 80s, I'm listening to the Replacements and early Pulp.
 Otherwise, I feel like there was a rash of stuff like this pouring out the UK in the early and mid 80s that to me is just utterly forgettable.
 There are moments here that remind me of The Jazz Butcher, who I am also not too fond of.
 There's not one thing unpalatable nor annoying going on here, but I did feel anxious to just get it over with so I could move on to something a little more compelling.
-The whole thing just feels kinda soulless and unsalted.
+The whole thing just feels kinda soulless and unsalted, like a boiled plain chicken breast.
 Perhaps the most interesting thing going on here might just be that he's British.

 I could have totally died without ever hearing this record.
-Oh, and speaking of dying if I'm listening to anything labeled "Sophisti-pop" it's coz I'm tied to a chair and being tortured and I need you to call the fucking cops.
+Oh, and speaking of dying, if I'm ever listening to anything called "Sophisti-pop" again it's coz I'm tied to a chair and being tortured and I need you to call the fucking cops.

 1